Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Operator

 Good afternoon.
 My name is Mariama, and I will be your conference operator today.
 At this time I would like to welcome everyone to the Callaway Golf Q4 and Full Year 2016 Earnings Conference Call.
-After the speaker's remarks, there will be a question-and-answer session.

 Thank you.
 I would now like to turn the call over to Patrick Burke, Head of Investor Relations.
 You may begin your conference.

 Patrick Burke - Callaway Golf Co.